Variational Grey-Box Dynamics Matching: Experiments

 \textbf{Residual maps for hourly resolution.} Figure~\ref{fig:residual_mse} visualizes the absolute error maps and per-feature RMSE for a representative test sample.
 Across all five variables, our method yields lighter residual structures compared to ClimODE, particularly over oceanic regions.
 This indicates systematically reduced errors, which is further corroborated by consistently lower RMSE values in quantitative evaluations.

 \textbf{Results for hourly resolution.} Figure~\ref{fig:clime_mse_global} presents RMSE and ACC values over a 42-hour forecast horizon.
-Our approach performs on par or better than ClimODE, achieving higher ACC and lower RMSE across the time steps.
+Our approach performs on par with or better than ClimODE, achieving higher ACC and lower RMSE across the time steps.

-\textbf{Results for monthly resolution.} Figure~\ref{fig:clime_mse_month} extends the evaluation to a 5-months forecast horizon.
-The advantage becomes more pronounced as the forecast horizon extends, indicating that our method retains stronger temporal stability compared to the Neural ODE–based formulations.
-This finding aligns with our earlier experiments on synthetic ODE datasets, where our method also demonstrated greater robustness over extended prediction horizons.
-This robustness at longer timescales underscores the ability of our method to mitigate compounding errors, a challenge that traditional Neural ODE models struggle to overcome.
+\textbf{Results for monthly resolution.} Figure~\ref{fig:clime_mse_month} extends the evaluation to a 5-month forecast horizon.
+The advantage becomes more pronounced as the forecast horizon extends, indicating that our method retains stronger temporal stability compared to Neural ODE–based formulations.
+This aligns with our earlier experiments on synthetic ODE datasets, where our method also demonstrated greater robustness over extended prediction horizons, underscoring its ability to mitigate compounding errors — a challenge that traditional Neural ODE models struggle to overcome.